cristianlacey/data-based-dissipation-rates/README.md

 This repository contains the deep neural network (DNN) model trained to predict the normalized instantaneous dissipation rate profiles for manifold models of premixed turbulent combustion.
 The DNN was trained using ```TensorFlow``` version 2.4.1.
 The Anaconda environment used to train and postprocess the DNN model is provided in ```tf-gpu.yml``` and can be imported using the command ```conda env create -n myenv -f tf-gpu.yml```.

+If you use this DNN model in any publications, we kindly ask you to cite the following paper:

+- C. E. Lacey, S. Sundaresan, M. E. Mueller, Data-based instantaneous conditional progress variable dissipation rate modeling for turbulent premixed combustion, Combustion and Flame 250 (2023) submitted.

 ## Example Script

 An example script for loading the DNN model stored in ```lambda_profile_dnn/``` and generating model predictions for a test dataset stored as a CSV at ```test_data.csv``` is provided as follows: